Universal-Team/db/docs/_3ds/snakes.md

   </ul>

-  <p><strong>Just a note</strong>: this game does not run very well on old 3ds models.
+  <p dir="auto"><strong>Just a note</strong>: this game does not run very well on
+  old 3ds models.
 It is playable, but with 3 bots playing at once, the o3ds has severe frame-drop.
 I am trying to find the source of this problem.
 It only occurs on the o3ds and o3dsxl.
 The n3ds and n3dsxl are fine.</p>'
 updated: '2017-01-24T22:01:22Z'
 version: 0.2.5
 version_title: Version 0.2.5.2